-The executive remuneration and reward framework has three components:
+The executive remuneration and reward framework has two components:

-- base pay and non-monetary benefits;
+base pay and non-monetary benefits; and long-term incentives.

-- share-based payments; and

-- other remuneration such as superannuation and long service leave.

 The combination of these comprises the executive's total remuneration.

 Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits, are reviewed annually by the Nomination and Remuneration Committee based on individual and business unit performance, the overall performance of the Group and comparable market remunerations.
 The Chief Executive Officer is not present at any discussions relating to the determination of their own remuneration.